 I've attempted to list various sources of lutherie tools and supplies by the types of their offerings.
 Each supplier in the list will only be listed once, in the category that best describes what the supplier sells.
 Suppliers are listed alphabetically under each category.
 General lutherie suppliers tend to sell some of everything.
 There are wood dealers that only sell wood, tool dealers that only sell tools, and some suppliers that have even more specific offerings.
 The list is likely to expand over time.

 Alaska Specialty Woods.
-Guitar tops of Sitka spruce, western red cedar, and Alaskan yellow cedar.
-Custom machining.
+Guitar tops - 100% salvage sourced old growth Sitka spruce, western red cedar, and Alaskan yellow cedar.
+27 yrs.
+Family owned and operated.

 Allied Lutherie.
 Guitar tops, backs and side sets, fretboards, and other lutherie wood.
 Custom machining and CNC work.